matthewJamesAbbott/Javascript-Transformer/README.md

 # Browser Transformer: GGUF + Text Generation

+A NOTE THIS IS STILL NEEDING A LITTLE MASSAGING WILL BE PERFECT VERY SOON

 **A complete vanilla JavaScript implementation of a GPT-2 transformer, running entirely in your browser.
 No server, no Python, no frameworks, no WebGPU—just HTML + JS.**

 ---